nesi/app-manage/Readme.md

 ## Import modules into application repository (if not already there)

     app-manage -v import-modules -t Auckland/pan -i /share/apps/Modules/modulefiles/Apps

+If you have several locations where modules are stored and you want to tag each of those with different tags, you can do so via:

+    app-manage -v import-modules -t Auckland/pan -i /share/apps/Modules/modulefiles/Apps --ensure-tags app[,otherTag]
+    app-manage -v import-modules -t Auckland/pan -i /share/apps/Modules/modulefiles/Compilers --ensure-tags compiler[,otherTag]

 ## Generate documentation